AtmaTek/WorldsCollide/beta_readme.txt

 4) -frw for "Removes only the worst flashes from animations.
 Ex: Learning Bum Rush, Bum Rush, Quadra Slam/Slice, Flash, etc." or
    -frm for "Removes most flashes from animations.
 Includes Kefka Death."
+5) -ebot for "Ebot's Rock is made faster with more Coral and less darkness."

 Other changes:
 - Magitek is now a -com option (it's 29) and will show up in Random/Random Unique